Curing

 1 kg 0.35 10.0 1.5

 Immersed, Pumped and Massaged Products such as hams, poultry breasts, corned beef.
-Here, it is much harder to come up with a universal formula as there are so many variables that have to be determined first.
-The main factor is to determine % pump when injecting the meat with a syringe or % pick-up when immersing meat in a curing solution.
-We will calculate the formula for 1 gallon of water, Cure #1 and 10% pick-up gain.
-Then the formula can be multiplied or divided to accommodate different amounts of meat.
-10% pump or 10% pick-up mean that the cured meat should absorb 10% of the brine in relation to its original weight.
-For immersion, pumped or massaged products, the maximum in-going nitrite limit is 200 ppm and that corresponds to adding 4.2 oz of Cure #1 to 1 gallon of water.
+Here, it is much harder to develop a universal formula as so many variables must be determined first.
+The main factor is determining the % pump when injecting the meat with a syringe or % pick-up when immersing meat in a curing solution.
+We will calculate the formula for 1 gallon of water, Cure #1, and 10% pick-up gain.
+Then, the formula can be multiplied or divided to accommodate different amounts of meat.
+10% pump or 10% pick-up means that the cured meat should absorb 10% of the brine in relation to its original weight.
+For immersion, pumped, or massaged products, the maximum in-going nitrite limit is 200 ppm, and that corresponds to adding 4.2 oz of Cure #1 to 1 gallon of water.

 Amount Cure #1 in ounces Cure #1 in grams Cure #1 in teaspoons